An admiration for architecture and monuments of the Soviet and communist-era

 Compared to the carefree Asia overland trail of the 1970s, the experience of travelling through such countries as Poland, Russia, Hungary and Bulgaria would have been very different indeed.
 A large dose of suspicion, a severe lack of freedom to do what you want, language barriers, minimal contact with locals, strict visa regulations, and a shortage of decent food are but a few of the barriers that would have presented themselves when visiting that part of the world in the late 1980s.

-Yet, it still goes at the top of my imaginary time-travel list for the simple reason: I adore Soviet and communist-era architecture.
+Yet, it still goes at the top of my imaginary time-travel list for the simple reason: I have a deep fascination with Soviet and communist-era architecture.

 Like most, Kirsty and I began our exploration of Eastern Europe and the Balkans, as well as the Caucasus and Central Asia (both of which were part of the USSR), in a conventional way.
 Attractions such as pretty market towns, medieval fortresses, jaw-dropping coastlines and towering mountains were all high on our agenda.
 We enjoyed seeing them and more besides and it didn’t take us long to realise that this part of the world, especially the Balkans and Eastern Europe, were right up our street.